 My husband jokes that I grew up in a family that argued politics for the sport of it.

 His assessment is not all that far off.

 My parents were politically liberal.
 They grieved openly when they discovered I had registered as a Republican.
 However, they recovered slightly when I changed my affiliation to Independent.
 Both of them were intensely interested in all things political.
 We watched the news every single night while I was growing up.
 No matter how tight the family budget got there was always enough money for a newspaper subscription.

 Sometimes at the dinner table my Dad would explain both sides of a political issue to us kids and then have us debate our political viewpoint with him and each other.
 Thanks to my parents, I am a weird political junkie.
 To this day nothing makes me feel warmer, fuzzier, or more alive than a robust political debate or the drama that surrounds a presidential election year.

 I am no sissy when it comes to spirited political discourse.
 I have no problem hearing someone else’s point of view (even if I happen to think it’s utterly stupid and morally bankrupt).
-I was raised with a deep respect for the 1st Amendment and I will defend the right of someone to say something, even if I believe with every fiber of my being that their view is senseless and worthy of mockery.
+I was raised with a deep respect for the 1st Amendment and I will defend the right of anyone to say anything, even if I believe with every fiber of my being that their view is senseless and worthy of mockery.

 For the first time in my life I am deeply disturbed by the political discourse I’m hearing.
 Even “hard” journalists working for legitimate news outlets have taken to making inflammatory statements that would not have met the editorial “standards” of even the cheesiest tabloid opinion page a decade ago.
 Some of those statements ought to scare anyone with any sense at all, liberal or conservative.